 - Ontario: Technical Table on Child and Family Well-Being

-- Prince Edward Island: Policy and Planning Forum
+- Prince Edward Island: Indigenous child well-being committee

 - Newfoundland and Labrador: Innu Round Table Secretariat